CodySchaaf/material-ui-formik/README.md

 # material-ui-formik

-When using just using material-ui and importing a single component like `<Checkbox />` you can see material only adds 12.35KB (gzipped)
+When just using material-ui and importing a single component like `<Checkbox />` you can see material only adds 12.35KB (gzipped)

 ![Image Not Using formik-material-ui](./not%20using%20formik-material-ui.png)